makerdao/community/governance/votes/Executive vote - July 25, 2024.md

 ---
-title: Template - [Executive Vote] LITE-PSM-USDC-A Phase 1 Setup - July 25, 2024
+title: Template - [Executive Vote] LITE-PSM-USDC-A Phase 1 Setup, Spark Proxy Spell - July 25, 2024
-summary: Setting up the Lightweight Peg Stability Module (LITE-PSM-USDC-A) for Phase 1.
+summary: Setting up the Lightweight Peg Stability Module (LITE-PSM-USDC-A) for Phase 1, triggering Spark Proxy Spell.
 date: 2024-07-25T00:00:00.000Z
 address: "$spell_address"

 ---
-# [Executive Proposal] LITE-PSM-USDC-A Phase 1 Setup - July 25, 2024
+# [Executive Proposal] LITE-PSM-USDC-A Phase 1 Setup, Spark Proxy Spell - July 25, 2024

 The Governance Facilitators, Dewiz, and Sidestream have placed an executive proposal into the voting system.
 MKR Holders should vote for this proposal if they support the following alterations to the Maker Protocol.